This super simple applesauce recipe is just that; a quick and delicious applesauce recipe that mainly relies on apple variety and quality.

-Applesauce; so simple yet so versatile.
-Do you want it for breakfast with granola or yogurt?
-Do you want it as a snack?
-How about for dinner with your meats?
-Maybe for dessert with some pie crust and ice cream!
+Applesauce is a versatile side dish or main meal that pairs with everything from granola and yogurt for breakfast to pork chops or sausages for dinner.
+You can even have it for dessert with some pie crust and ice cream!
 Maybe, just maybe, you’re a baby and this is your favorite food (by the way, congrats on your reading abilities).

 As an added bonus, this recipe qualifies as vegan, paleo, and whole30.

 Table of Contents

 Food historians cite applesauce as originating in Europe in the 1300s as an accompaniment to a variety of foods, mainly meat dishes.
 Applesauce was easy to store and was a contributor to storing food during the winter months.
 Apples were paired with fatty foods such as pork and duck – the sharpness of many apple varieties was used to offset the fattiness of the accompanying dish.
 This is noted in 14th-century cookbooks, The Forme of Cury and the Menagier de Paris.
 Apicus, the sole remaining cookbook from the Roman empire, also makes note of the use of applesauce for the recipe Minutal Matianum, claiming it helps with the digestion of fatty meats.

 The Forme of Cury excerpt: “Take apples and poach them.
 And let them cool and put them through a strainer.
 And on flesh days, add good, rich beef broth and good white grease and sugar and saffron.
 On fish days, add almond milk, olive oil and ground spices.
 And serve it forth.”